alexreg/typer/docs/tutorial/options/password.md

 // Let's imagine the password typed was "typerrocks" Hello Camila.
 Doing something very secure with password.
-...just kidding, here it is, very insecure: typerrocks
+... just kidding, here it is, very insecure: typerrocks
 ```

 </div>